lpellegr/experiments/java/string-concatenation/README.md

 $ ./gradlew build
 ```

-Micro-benchmarks are executable with the following command:
+Micro-benchmarks are runnable with the following command:

 ```bash
 $ ./gradlew jmh